nodejs/node/doc/api/url.md

 * `id` {string} A `'blob:nodedata:...` URL string returned by a prior call to `URL.createObjectURL()`.

 Removes the stored {Blob} identified by the given ID.
+Attempting to revoke a ID that isn’t registered will silently fail.

 ### Class: `URLSearchParams`